Tran-Antoine/Atosym/README.md

 ## How to use Atosym

 > The [Wiki](https://github.com/Tran-Antoine/Atosym/wiki) is a great place to start.  <br>

-Note that the french wiki is incompatible with the master branch, containing a different architecture.
-An updated version will come soon. <br>
+:warning: Note that the french wiki is incompatible with the master branch, containing a different architecture.
+An updated version might come soon. <br>

-You might see the term "Mask-algebra" used, which simply refers to "Atosym", "Mask-algebra" being the former name of the library.
+:warning: :warning: You might see the term "Mask-algebra" used, which simply refers to "Atosym", "Mask-algebra" being the former name of the library.
 ***

 ## Documentation

 The documentation is available on the repository's description.
-Note that the API still being at an early stage, the javadoc is quite incomplete for now.
+Note that the tool still being at an early stage, the javadoc is not fully complete by now.
 ***

 ## Also